PhD position on Quantum Simulation with RbSr Ground-state Molecules

 Your application & contact

-If you feel the profile fits you, and you are interested in the job, we look forward to receiving your application.
-You can apply online via the button below.
+If you feel the profile fits you and you are interested in the job, we look forward to receiving your application.
+This call for applicants is placed by the Gen-Q network.

 As an employer, the UvA maintains an equal opportunities policy.
 We value diversity and are fully committed to being a place where everyone feels at home.
 We nurture inquisitive minds and perseverance and allow room for persistent questioning.
 With us, curiosity and creativity are the prevailing culture.